elunna/recipes/entres/cod with mushroom and red pepper relish.md

 minutes.
 The mushrooms will release moisture, bringing the flavors together, and then become more dry in appear- ance.
-Add the roasted red peppers and the remaining 1/4 teaspoon salt and 1/8 teaspoon pepper and stir for 2 min- utes, allowing the peppers to warm.
+Add the roasted red peppers and the remaining 1/4 tsp salt and 1/8 tsp pepper and stir for 2 min- utes, allowing the peppers to warm.
 Remove the pan from the heat and hold covered to keep warm.
 4. REMOVE the fish from the oven, spoon the mushroom and